LSSTDESC/CCL/CONTRIBUTING.md

      $ cmake ..
      $ make install
      ```
- - Once the library is compiled and installed, all unit tests are run by
+ - Once the library is compiled and installed, all C unit tests are run by
    typing `check_ccl` from the root CCL folder.

-To view the doxygen documentation, open any .html file in the `html/`
-directory.
-To refresh the docs to reflect new changes, run
-`doxygen doxygen/Doxyfile` in the directory `doc` (assuming you already have
-it installed).

 Adding new benchmarks
 ---------------------------------------------------------